-Orchard Hills Park is a 237-acre parcel in Chester Township, located behind Patterson Fruit Farm's Farm Market.
+Orchard Hills Park is a 237-acre parcel in Chester Township.
 The property had formerly been managed as a golf course.

 Driven by research of the Natural Resource Management and Planning departments, Geauga Park District followed its mission toward the reclamation and reforestation of this beautiful landscape.
 Phase I ended in the fall of 2010 and included the planting of hundreds of trees and the addition of a parking lot, restrooms, indoor/outdoor lodge and sledding hill.
 Phase II ended in the fall of 2011 and continued the effort of reforestation and trail construction.